 • Mashup Score: 0

-Survey Participation - 7 month(s) ago
+Survey Participation - 1 year(s) ago

 This survey is open to people living with RA and in the UK only.
 We are interested in how women living with Rheumatoid Arthritis (RA) are affected by going through the menopause or post menopause.
 We believe that not enough focus is given to menopausal symptoms and the effect it has on women with RA.
 We would like your views and opinions on this to help us take this further with rheumatology…